B5D8C641627B2/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/2-configure-wsus.md

     > [!IMPORTANT]
     > You must complete this step if you identified that WSUS needs a proxy server to have Internet access.

-7.  if you want to connect to the proxy server by using specific user credentials, select the **Use user credentials to connect to the proxy server** check box, and then type the user name, domain, and password of the user in the corresponding boxes. if you want to enable basic authentication for the user who is connecting to the proxy server, select the **Allow basic authentication (password is sent in cleartext)** check box.
+7. If you want to connect to the proxy server by using specific user credentials, select the **Use user credentials to connect to the proxy server** check box, and then type the user name, domain, and password of the user in the corresponding boxes. if you want to enable basic authentication for the user who is connecting to the proxy server, select the **Allow basic authentication (password is sent in cleartext)** check box.

 8. Click **Next**.
 On the **Connect to Upstream Server** page, click **start Connecting**.